deors/deors-demos-microservices-docs/README.md

 remove all stored images (this must be done in every machine if more than one was used)

+if in windows

+    for /F %f in ('docker ps -a -q') do (docker rm %f) for /F %f in ('docker images -q') do (docker rmi --force %f)

+if in linux

     docker rm $(docker ps -a -q)
     docker rmi --force $(docker images -q)